Heart of Light

 Qaamarngup uummataa (Lysets hjerte) (English title: Heart of light) is a 1998 Greenlandic and Danish produced drama film directed and written by Jacob Grønlykke.
 It is the first major production for a film to be completely shot in Greenland.

-The film is about an Inuit alcoholic, who has to come to terms with his criminal son.
+The film is about an Inuk alcoholic, who has to come to terms with his criminal son.
 He leaves his village and seeks recovery, and returns a new man, refreshed.

 One of the central themes of the film is the conflict between modernity and tradition.